 The return also requests details of the length of the operator's track and a breakdown of passenger and freight train kilometres travelled in the month.
 This allows data to be normalised, i.e. made comparable according to the scale of operations and length of the rail network.

-The Monthly Incident Normalising Factors Form used to provide monthly data and calculate normalised data can be found under Forms.
+Use the Monthly Incident Normalising Factors Form to provide monthly data and calculate normalised data.